Leinad677YT/MC-datapack-tools/team_overhaul_1.0/README.txt

   · This pack needs a forced enchanted item on the players in order to manage friendly fire.

 # NOTES ON BEHAVIOUR
+  > load/uninstall messages
+    · they target Leinad677YT in their respective tellraws, I recommend you to replace it with a selector that fits your purposes
   > serverside teams
     · Players can join a team if
       - it was the last one they were invited to